faisaltkr/zatca-phase2/zatca_sa_phase2/zatca_sa_phase2/doctype/README.txt

 ## base64 encoded of csr
  ds:SignatureValue 1 SignatureValue element contains contains the actual value of the digital signature; it is always encoded using base64 [RFC2045].

+## Note
+tax exemption code and reason to be added in the invoice template